The Ultimate List of Blogging Resources

 I’m only about 1/3 of the way through the course and have already learned MUCH more than I

-Debbie Gartner’s Ebook Easy Backlinks for SEO is also very valuable.
+Debbie Gartner’s other great Ebook is Easy Backlinks for SEO.
+It is also very valuable.
 She goes through all the ways you can build backlinks to your blog, which is a great way to improve your Domain Authority.
 Having a higher domain authority helps you rise in the ranks on Google.

 Affiliate marketing is how you earn money through blogging.
 Let’s face it, blogging is very hard work and you might as well get some monetary return for all the effort you’re putting in!